ZUORA MASTER SUBSCRIPTION AGREEMENT

 15.1 Definition.
 As used in this Agreement, “Confidential Information” means information and materials provided by the disclosing Party (“Discloser”) to the Party receiving such information or materials (“Recipient”) that (a) are identified as confidential at the time of disclosure, or (b) a reasonable person in the relevant industries should understand to be confidential based on the nature of the information and materials and all other relevant factors.
 For the avoidance of doubt, Customer’s Confidential Information includes, without limitation, the Customer Data and Customer’s non-public business plans, and Zuora’s Confidential Information includes, without limitation, all pricing terms offered to Customer under any Order Form, Zuora’s non-public business plans, all non-public aspects of the Zuora Technology, and the results of any evaluation of the Service performed by or on behalf of Customer for purposes of monitoring its availability, performance or functionality, or for any other benchmarking or competitive purposes.

 15.2 Purpose.
 Recipient must not use any of Discloser’s Confidential Information for any purpose other than carrying out Recipient’s obligations or exercising its rights under this Agreement (the “Purpose”).
-For the avoidance of doubt, use of Confidential Information in an aggregated and anonymized manner that does not include personally identifiable information and/or personal information is not prohibited.
+For the avoidance of doubt, use of Confidential Information in an aggregated and anonymized manner that does not include Personal Data is not prohibited.